inet-framework/inet/showcases/tsn/trafficshaping/timeawareshaper/doc/index.rst

 The Model
 ---------

 There are three network nodes in the network.
-The source and destination network nodes are :ned:`TsnDevice` modules, and the switch is a :ned:`TsnSwitch` module.
+The client and the server network nodes are :ned:`TsnDevice` modules, and the switch is a :ned:`TsnSwitch` module.

 .. figure:: media/Network.png
    :align: center

-There are four applications in the network forming two independent data streams between the source and the destination.
+There are four applications in the network forming two independent data streams between the client and the server.
 The two traffic classes are called high priority and best effort.
-The data rate of both streams is ~48 Mbps at the application level in the source.
+The data rate of both streams is ~48 Mbps at the application level in the client.
 Both data streams pass through the switch and the traffic shaping takes place in the outgoing network interface.

 The traffic shaper limits the data rate of the high priority stream to 40 Mbps